Publish hosted imagery layers

 The following options are available:

 • Tiled Imagery Layer—Create a hosted tiled imagery layer.
-Analysis and rendering are done on the client machine, and imagery is processed as static tiles for faster rendering.
+Rendering is done on the client machine, and imagery is processed as static tiles for faster rendering.

 • Dynamic Imagery Layer—Create a hosted dynamic imagery layer.
-Analysis and rendering are done by the server machine, and image collections are supported.
+Rendering is done by the server machine, and image collections are supported.

 Note: